Lucerne Trees love to be pruned!

 Pruned trees bounce back within 50 days!
 New growth is lush, abundant and nutritious.

 Why & when to prune ~

-- Prune lightly when the tree is young, even while in their potting bags, to encourage side shoots and branches from the bottom.
+- Prune lightly when the tree is young, even while in their potting bags at about 40cm, to encourage side shoots and branches from the bottom.

-- Cut tall branches above 1 meter height for optimal grazing for sheep or cattle.
+- Cut all the tall branches above 1-meter height to keep the tree short for optimal grazing for sheep or cattle.

-- Shape the tree into a small, compact shrub
+- Shape the tree into a small, compact bush.

-- Pruning causes the stem and side branches to increase in thickness, which increase the carrying capacity for foliage.
+- Pruning causes the stem and side branches to increase in thickness, which increases the carrying capacity for foliage.

 Copyright © 2012 by Myles & Nadene Esterhuizen